Loading...

 The Tirana Declaration is notable for the fact that, in addition to the above mentioned ideas and mechanisms, it also contained a proposal to establish a Parliamentary Assembly to enhance the active exchange of information and experience, strengthen cooperation, promote security and stability in the region, and step up the process of European and Euro-Atlantic integration.

-The concepts and objectives of the meetings and the declarations signed at the SEE Parliamentary Summit in Skopje in 2001 and in Tirana of March 2002 were very similar, with the emphasis being mostly on cooperation in the field of economy, trade, fight against terrorism etc. Both declarations emphasised the importance of the Stability Pact, but the focus was more on political issues.
-The desire for political dialogue was evident.
-Progress was noted in establishing a climate of mutual trust in the region.
-The declarations pay special attention to the need for stability and peace, and condemn intolerance, extremism and all forms of other activities that destabilize the region and Europe in general.
+The concepts and objectives of the meetings and the decllarations signed at the SEE Parliamentary Summit in Skopje in 2001 and in Tirana of March 2002 were very similar, with the emphasis being mostly on cooperation in the field of economy, trade, fight against terrorism etc.

 Fourth Conference of Speakers of Parliament in Sarajevo, 27 March 2004